 Donors must also undergo qualification tests by law.
 These include:

 IVF treatment using donor sperm is an option in the Czech Republic.
 There are lots of donors available from all races and there are no waiting lists.
-As is common with other countries, many IVF clinics in the Czech Republic have their own sperm banks.
+As is common in other countries, many IVF clinics in the Czech Republic have their own sperm banks.

 There are certain considerations to keep in mind.
 For example, donors must legally be aged between 18 and 40.
 Just like with egg donation, sperm donors are strictly anonymous, and the recipient couple is not able to find out the identity of the donor in any situation.
 There is also a maximum number of seven donations that a sperm donor can provide.